5 reasons to replace college with travel and self-directed learning

 It goes on, but here's the beginning, and it's pretty exciting:

 What happens if you give a thousand Motorola Zoom tablet PCs to Ethiopian kids who have never even seen a printed word?
 Within five months, they'll start teaching themselves English while circumventing the security on your OS to customize settings and activate disabled hardware.
-Whoa.
+Whoa.It reminds me of the Indian experiment some years back, but in India English is spoken all around, and there's printed word all over the place.
+Hole in the Wall

 The One Laptop Per Child project started as a way of delivering technology and resources to schools in countries with little or no education infrastructure, using inexpensive computers to improve traditional curricula.
 What the OLPC Project has realized over the last five or six years, though, is that teaching kids stuff is really not that valuable.
 Yes, knowing all your state capitols how to spell "neighborhood" properly and whatnot isn't a bad thing, but memorizing facts and procedures isn't going to inspire kids to go out and learn by teaching themselves, which is the key to a good education.
 Instead, OLPC is trying to figure out a way to teach kids to learn, which is what this experiment is all about.